-While at graduate school he focused his work on adaptive architecture that would exhibit behavior and change properties based on people’s needs and environmental factors.
+While at graduate school he focused on adaptive architecture that would exhibit behavior and change properties based on needs and environmental factors.
 He learned several programming languages and developed custom software and plug-ins that explored bleeding edge concepts of neural feedback in design using EEG, artificial and collective intelligence, and self-generating design solutions using custom built genetic algorithms.
 Bobby received the Lucille Smyser Lowenfish Honors Award for his work with computer programming and architecture.

 Columbia is where he met and began collaborating with Ruth, who was pioneering creative solutions for sustainability.
 Since forming Co Adaptive in 2011 on the basis of using technology to leverage sustainable and creative design, the firm has used Building Information Modeling on all of their projects and has spent the last 5 years perfecting a creative library of sustainable systems and details.
 Bobby has taught graduate level design studio courses at the Pratt Institute and has been an invited architecture critic at Columbia and Rensselaer Polytechnic Institute.

 Yashil is a Designer at Co Adaptive, currently pursuing the path to becoming a licensed architect.
 She received her Bachelor of Architecture from New Jersey Institute of Technology.